theBikz/Sketch-to-Image-using-GANs-Keras/README.md

 Generating_Images.ipynb is for Generate Realistic images from sketches using the model and save the Generated image.

 Splitting_Data is for splitting the dataset to sketch and real image seperately. (refer the dataset image for understanding)

+Shoes - I used 10320 train data.
+I only trained the model for 1 epoch due to low system specs.
+In colab also runtime is limited to 12 hrs.

+Hat - I used 1199 train data.
+I trained the model for 100 epochs.